Mmark94/SCRaMbLE-SIM/README.md

 DNA_extraction_coverage(syn_chr, coverage: int, reads_len=8, sigma=3, circular=False)
 ```

-I have also created the script simulate_reads.py which takes as input a genome in fasta file and output simulated long reads in a fasta file. .
+I have also created the script simulate_reads.py which takes as input a genome in fasta file and output simulated long reads in a fasta file.
 You can test this with the script test/simulate_reads_work.sh .
 This works on one or multiple synthetic or WT chromosomes.

+By default, the script subpath_to_DNA1.py do not simulate SNPs and INDELs.
+Moreover, all simulated reads start and end at one recombination junction.
+However, it is possible to introduce mismatches and variation in the length of the simulated reads using the flags mismatches=True, and random_cut_ends=True

 ### <a name="CN"></a>Genome composition and segment copy number analysis
 Using simulated chromosomes, it is possible to investigate the fate of LUs during SCRaMbLE evolution.
 This means studying which segments are easier to be lost or to be conserved